- Strengthen Your Chances

 - Decide if you want to receive mail from colleges.
 If you enroll in College Board's Student Search Service, you'll receive mail from colleges looking to recruit students, as well as from scholarship providers and test prep companies.

 - Pay your fees or apply for a fee waiver.
-Fees for the SAT are $47.50 and $64.50 with the essay.
+Fees for the 2020-2021 SAT are $52 and $68 with the essay.
 Fees include the cost of sending your scores to up to four colleges (additional colleges are $12 each).
-For a complete list of fees, as well as more information about registration, fee waivers, and the test itself, visit collegeboard.org.
+For a complete list of fees, as well as more information about registration, fee waivers, and the test itself, visit the College Board.

 Your SAT Scores and Score Reports

-Your test scores will be available online about two weeks after you take the test.
-If you took the Essay, those scores will arrive about five days later.
+Your test scores will be available online about two to three weeks after you take the test.
+If you took the Essay portion of the test, those scores will arrive about five days later.
 About 10 days after all your scores have been released to you, they'll be sent to your colleges.
-Your score report will include your combined score and your score by test section.
-With College Board's Score Choice, you can send your best scores from a single test date to your colleges.
-Otherwise, the College Board will automatically send all your scores.
+Your score report will include your combined score and your scores by test section.
+With College Board's Score Choice, you can send only your best scores from a single test date to your colleges.
 For more information about Score Choice, visit the College Board.

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.